12 May Traveling with your Fishing Gear

 For cold weather destinations like British Columbia and Alaska, you might have to take fleece pants and long underwear so that you feel comfortable while wearing your waders.

-For tropical destinations, you should bring along a quality hat and a pair of polarized sunglasses.
+For tropical destinations, you should bring along a quality hat and a pair of polarized sunglasses for fishing.
 You can get sunscreen locally.